betsee/betse/README.md

 1. Manually add the directory containing the installed version of Python to the current ${PATH}.
-To do so permanently, edit the `.profile` file in your home directory and change the line beginning with `export PATH` to resemble the following (replacing the versions listed below as needed):
+To do so permanently, edit the `.profile` file in your home directory and change the line beginning with `export PATH` to resemble:

-        export PATH="/usr/local/bin:/usr/local/Cellar/python3/3.4.3/Frameworks/Python.framework/Versions/3.4/bin:${PATH}"
+        export PATH="/usr/local/bin:/usr/local/sbin:${PATH}"

 Note that Homebrew is a source-based package manager and hence extremely slow.
-Expect the installation to take several hours.
-We're not kidding.
+Expect installation to require several hours to days.
+(We're not kidding.)

 #### Microsoft Windows